 Let a be a vertex of the drawing.
-If we remove all incident edges of a from D, then, by minimality of the example, x becomes a point of the outer face.
-Therefore, if we remove the incident edges of a one by one, we find a last subdrawing D' such that x is still in a bounded face.
+If we remove all incident edges of a from D, then by minimality of the example x becomes a point of the outer face.
+Therefore, if we consecutively remove the incident edges of a one by one, we find a last subdrawing D' such that x is still in a bounded face.
 Let ab be the edge such that in the drawing D' - ab the point x is in the outer face.

-There is a simple curve P connecting x to infinity, which does not cross any of the edges in D' - ab.
-By the choice of D', curve P has at least one crossing with ab.
+There is a simple path P connecting x to infinity, which does not cross any of the edges in D' - ab.
+By the choice of D', P has at least one crossing with ab.
 We choose P minimal with respect to the number of crossings with ab.

 We claim that P intersects ab exactly once.
 Suppose that P crosses ab more than once.
-Then there is a lense C formed by P and ab, that is, two crossings of P and ab such that the simple closed curve ∂C , composed of a subcurve P_1 of P and a part P_2 of edge ab between the crossings, encloses a simply connected region C, see Figure 4(a).
+Then there is a lense C formed by P and ab, that is, two crossings of P and ab such that a simple closed curve ∂C , composed of the subpath P_1 of P and the subpath P_2 of ab between the crossings, encloses a simply connected region C, see Figure 4(a).

-Now consider the curve P' from x to infinity which is obtained from P by replacing the subcurve P_1 by a curve P'2 which is a close copy of P_2 in the sense that it has the same crossing pattern with all edges in D and the same topological properties, but is disjoint from ab.
+Now consider the path P' from x to infinity which is obtained from P by replacing the subpath P_1 by a path P'2 which is a close copy of P_2 in the sense that it has the same crossing pattern with all edges in D and the same topological properties, but is disjoint from ab.
 As P was chosen minimal with respect to the number of crossings with ab, there has to be an edge of the drawing D' that intersects P'2 (and by the choice of P'2 also P_2).
-This edge has no crossing with P, by construction, and crosses ab at most once, so it has one of its endpoints inside the lense C and one outside C. Depending on whether $b \in C$ or not, we choose an endpoint c_1 of that edge such that the edge bc_1 in D' intersects ∂C .
-But since they are adjacent, bc_1 cannot intersect ab and by the choice of P it does not intersect P. The contradiction shows that P crosses ab in a unique point p.
+This edge can cross neither P, by construction, nor ab again, so it has one of its endpoints inside the lense C and one outside C. We can therefore choose one of these endpoints, say c, of that edge such that the edge bc in D' must intersect ∂C .
+But since they are adjacent, bc cannot intersect ab and by the choice of P it does not intersect P. The contradiction shows that P crosses ab in a unique point p.